 Fortuitously, the travellers included committee members of the South African Friends of Beth Hatefutsoth (SAFBH), who were only too well aware that hardly any Jews, and even fewer Jewish communities, remained in the country towns of South Africa.
 Their keen realisation of a patchy Jewish history over several generations and on two separate continents encouraged them to take on the task of recording, for the Museum in Israel and for posterity, the history of Jewish life and achievement in the country areas of South Africa.

-This project is now in its twenty-third year and has captured information in a database of more than 1 545 centres where Jews once lived.
+This project is now in its twenty-eigth year and has captured information in a database of more than 1 550 centres where Jews once lived.
 This includes many smaller centres that are satellites of the nearest rural town.

 From this vast database has emerged a series of volumes on Jewish Life in the South African Country Communities.
-Five have been published and two more are still in development.
+Six have been published and one more are still in development.

 South African Jewry is primarily of East European origin.
 However, the first Jews to arrive (not counting the few individuals of Jewish descent who arrived during the Dutch East India Company between1652 and 1700 and were legally prohibited from practising their religion) were mainly of British or German origin.
 In general, in towns established before 1880, the first Jews were mostly from Britain and Germany.

 The series Jewish Life in the South African Country Communities covers the history of Jewish immigration to this country from the early 1800s.